VenkatramanRajagopalan/DateRangePicker/README.md

 ```

-More optimisations coming soon :)
+More optimizations coming soon :)